nitinx/cloud-adoption-poc/README.md

 # Project: Cloud Adoption POC

 ## Project Overview
 An organization is looking to modernize its data analytics application and move it onto the cloud.
-A POC is required to demonstrate feasability and evaluate architectures for a pilot set of data pipelines.
+A POC is required to demonstrate feasability, evaluate architectures and ascertain cost for a pilot set of data pipelines.

 Ask is to:
 - Build a data pipelines to transform source data and populate a data warehouse / data lake to support existing on-premise analytics.